 1. The Birchmere

-The Birchmere is one of the oldest still-operating clubs in the area.
+The Birchmere is one of the oldest still-operating jazz clubs in the area.
 Opening in 1966 as a hub for bluegrass, it has drawn a broad range of different performers over the years.

-It’s not unusual to see a singer-songwriter one day, a hip-hop group the next, followed by a tight quintet.
+It’s not unusual to see a singer-songwriter one day, a hip-hop group the next, followed by a tight jazz quintet.

 That unique diversity makes The Birchmere an interesting place to hang out.
 With a capacity that nears 100 or so people, it’s a hopping place whenever there’s a show!